ouija/ChromeOS_Toshiba_Encore2/README.md

 Note that this device has the INV_MPU6050 device which needs to be enabled before building, by editing the `/out/.config` file that is generated when running the `make -j$(nproc) O=out chromeos_defconfig` _(see below)_

-You need to search this `/out/.config` file for "6050" and paste in:
+You need to search this `/out/.config` file for "6050" and replace existing two lines with:
 ```
 CONFIG_INV_MPU6050_IIO=m
 CONFIG_INV_MPU6050_I2C=m